14 Contract Negotiation Strategies and Techniques

 13. Leverage Testimonials and Case Studies

 Showcase successful partnerships and contract outcomes through real-world examples tailored to the other party’s industry or challenges.
 Provide evidence, examples, testimonials, or case studies that illustrate your past performance and achievements, especially those that align with your goals.
+It’s one of the more overlooked negotiation tactics examples, especially when selling services.

 14. Review and Refine Regularly